mdashlw/booru-uploader-ts/README.md

 ### Others

-- `TUMBLR_COOKIE` - login to https://www.tumblr.com/ in incognito and copy the cookie. important: create an empty blog on the account. the last one in the list will be used for exporting images
 - `FURAFFINITY_COOKIE` - login to https://www.furaffinity.net/ and copy the cookie. make sure to set time zone to Greenwich Mean Time with Daylight correction OFF here: https://www.furaffinity.net/controls/settings/
 - `DISCORD_CDN_BOT_TOKEN` - used for refreshing Discord CDN links. make a bot here and copy the BOT TOKEN: https://discord.com/developers/applications
 - `INKBUNNY_USERNAME` and `INKBUNNY_PASSWORD` - Inkbunny username and password. optional but some submissions are member-only